Waste reduction and composting

 - Search the local charities database from the charity retail group to find local charities for donating your unwanted items for reuse.

-- Use online platforms such as the Kingston Freegle or Freecycle groups; the Reuse network; Facebook marketplace; gumtree or ebay to buy and sell second hand items.
+- Use online platforms such as the Kingston Freegle or Freecycle groups and the Reuse network.

 If you cannot reuse the item you are looking to dispose of, then you should look to recycle it.
 Utilise the recycling service you have at home, or bring the item to local recycling points.
 Recycling waste reduces the amount of resources required to produce new products, saving emissions, the need for landfill and reduces any potential pollution to your local environment.